FacebookTwitterLinkedIn

 Damage level: Severe

-What is Astaroth?
+What kind of malware is Astaroth?

 Astaroth is high-risk trojan-type virus.
 It is typically distributed using spam email campaigns.
 Criminals send hundreds of thousands of emails that contain deceptive messages encouraging users to open attached files (Microsoft Office documents).
 Once opened, these files run commands that inject Astaroth into the system.